kaviyame/gcp-poc-terraform/tutorial.md

 ## Set your values

-The file `terraform.tfvars` is open in the editor.
+`terraform.tfvars` is already open in the editor pane on the left.

-<walkthrough-editor-open-file filePath="terraform.tfvars">Open terraform.tfvars</walkthrough-editor-open-file>
+If you closed it, open it from the file tree.

-Paste the block Log360 gave you, replacing what is there.
-It contains your project, your sink scope, the log sources you selected, and the service account Log360 will read with.
+Paste the block Log360 gave you, replacing what is there...

-Save with `Ctrl+S`, then click **Next**.

 ## Review the plan